10 Frequently Asked Dog Questions

 Top 10 Most Frequently Asked

 - I recently changed my dog's diet from kibble to homemade cooked.
 I notice now, that my dog's poop has mucus in it and he's drinking a lot more water.
 Is something wrong?
 These are cleansing symptoms.
 Typically a change in diet from commercially prepared dog food to a healthier fresh food diet, will start a slight detox action within your dog's body.
 This is nothing to be concerned about and should disappear in a few weeks.
 Any upgrade in quality of food will usually cause a slight cleansing to begin.
 Mucus and water are the body's way of moving toxins out of the body.
 Think about it?
 For example, urine contains waste products in water.
 Right?
-When you have a cold, your nose runs with watery mucus.
+Or, when you have a cold, your nose runs with watery mucus.
 Right?
 Dogs are no different!
+Mucus and water remove unwanted bad stuff out of the body.

 - Making my dog's food at home just takes too much time.
 Can I feed her commercial kibble sometimes and homemade dog food the rest of the time?
-Well, that's not my favorite thing, but I understand your dilemma.
+I understand your dilemma.
 Yes, you can feed kibble some days and homemade dog food on other days.
 Often people who feed fresh home made dog food part time, come to see the health improvements from providing fresh food, if only on at part time basis.
 They like what they see, and so then decide to put in the little bit of extra effort required to provide a fresh homemade dog diet all the time.
 The results are worth it!

 - I like what you say about how to look after my dog naturally using fresh food and supplements, but it all sounds like such a lot of work and I don't have the knowledge you do.
 I don't want to hurt my dog.
 How can I make sure I don't make mistakes?
 Well, that's why you're here.
 To learn!
 It doesn't matter what you want to learn, you have to start somewhere, right?
 So the point is to just...
 START.
 Start with what you know NOW.
 You will learn as you go along.
 Don't worry about what you don't know.
 Just use what you do know!
 There aren't really any mistakes you can make that are terribly bad.
 If you have questions you can always ask me.
 The biggest mistake you can make is letting that fear stop you from helping your dog.
 So just get started with something simple, like sharing your probiotics with your dog, and adding a bit of fresh food to your dog's diet every day...a raw egg, or a bit of chopped parsley, or some chicken giblets which make excellent dog treats, by the way!